- Publications and resources

 Some aircraft operators with a CAMO may currently also have responsibility for managing the airworthiness of non-RPT aircraft.
 These amendments will allow; on a purely voluntary basis:

-- a registered operator to engage the services of a Part 42 CAMO and add their non-RPT aircraft (such as aircraft used in charter, aerial work and private operations) to the CAMOs Part 42 approval; and
+- a registered operator to engage the services of a Part 42 CAMO and add their non-RPT aircraft (such as aircraft used in charter, aerial work and private operations) to the CAMOs Part 42 approval

 - a Part 145 AMO to provide maintenance services to non–RPT aircraft under the maintenance regulations of CAR 1988.

 Applications for initial issue or changes to a CAMO or Part 145 approvals can be made using the Application for CASR Part 145 approval certificate Form 145-01 (pdf 306.52 KB).

 How long will approval take?